 Jacqueline Sullivan is an Assistant Professor of Philosophy, a member of the Rotman Institute of Philosophy, and an associate member of the Brain and Mind Institute (BMI) at the University of Western Ontario.
 She has published numerous articles on topics in philosophy of neuroscience and philosophy of psychiatry.
 She is co-editor with Harold Kincaid of Classifying Psychopathology: Mental Kinds and Natural Kinds (MIT Press).

+The author would like to thank Miriam Solomon and Harold Kincaid for very helpful comments on earlier drafts of this chapter.